telerik/document-processing-docs/libraries/radpdfprocessing/overview.md

 The API of RadPdfProcessing contains two different editors,  [RadFixedDocumentEditor]({%slug radpdfprocessing-editing-radfixeddocumenteditor%}) and  [FixedContentEditor]({%slug radpdfprocessing-editing-fixedcontenteditor%}), enabling you to choose between editing in a **flow-like** manner or using the much more powerful and flexible **fixed** document structure that allows you to draw on the page.

 ## Key Features

+* Generate PDF documents from scratch.
+* Edit existing documents - delete headers/footers or watermarks, change images and colors.
+* Add content to existing document: all features of the existing PDF document are preserved, and just some content is added.
+* Merge document pages: Combine pages from different documents into a single document.
+* Interactive forms
+    * Automatic filling of forms (e.g. tax forms).
+    * Automatic extraction of data from already filled forms.
+* Digital signatures
+    * Signing a document with digital signature.
+    * Validate digital signature of already signed document.

 The document model of the library provides support for: